GDALBUILDVRT(1) GDAL GDALBUILDVRT(1)

 -allow_projection_difference

-When this option is specified, the utility will accept to make
+When this option is specified, the utility will create a VRT

-a VRT even if the input datasets have not the same projection.
+even if the input datasets do not have the same projection.

 Note: this does not mean that they will be reprojected.
 Their